pubsubdb/pubsubdb/docs/architecture.md

  * A **distributed engine** that executes the rules and conditions.
  * A **centralized data store** that holds all state (including execution and process state).

-### Employ Full Duplex Data Exchange to Interleave People
+### 3. Divide Activity Calls
-While EAI focuses on real-time, high-performance system-to-system integration, Business Process Management (BPM) deals with roles and activities, primarily concentrating on the human side of business processes.
-To address the need for long-running business processes while remaining true to the principles of the Event->condition->Action (*EcA*) pattern, PubSubDB splits the Action (**A**) into two parts (A1, A2), executing a single activity in the process flow as a full-duplex data exchange.
+To address the need for long-running business processes that support human activities while remaining true to the principles of the *EcA* pattern, PubSubDB splits the Action (**A**) into two parts, executing a single activity in the process flow as a *full-duplex data exchange*.
+This enables the Async/Await pattern, making it possible to pause any high-throughput execution and interleave human activities like reviews and approvals (again, without performance cost).

-### Leverage Implicit Process Coordination
+### 4. Leverage Implicit Process Coordination
-PubSubDB manages process resolution (collation, aggregation, inter-flow coordination, etc) by leveraging a [multi-digit collation key](../services/collator/README.md) that represents the state of all activities in a running flow.
-Each digit in the collation key corresponds to the status (e.g., 9 for Pending, 8 for Started, 7 for Errored, etc.) for a single activity in the flow.
-Process state is implicitly managed by updating the collation key each time an activity's state changes.
-By analyzing the collation key each time it saves data to the backend data store, the distributed bus layer can manage process state without the need for a central server.
+PubSubDB implicitly manages process resolution (collation, aggregation, inter-flow coordination, etc) by using a *quorum* of connected clients to act as a proxy for the central server.
+Process state is implicitly generated by the quorum without any knowledge of the uber-process.
+This is facilitated via a [multi-digit collation key](../services/collator/README.md) that represents the state of all activities in a running flow.
+As each connected client processes its single *EcA* unit of execution, the system will emit long integers to coordinate fan-in behavior at scale without the performance overhead of a central orchestrating server.

 ## Scalability Benefits
 ### Fan-out Scalability